anandhu-co-in/anandhu-co-in-personal-website/chatbotreadme.txt

 -----------------

 Here are some sample questions which works now..
-But please do not stick to just these, Try experimenting with whaver questions you have!
+But please do not stick to just these, Try experimenting with whatever questions you have!

 1. Hi, Hello, hw r u etc
 2. Say a joke, whats your name, who r u?